death-a/react-redux/README.md

 5. Once the packages are installed, run `npm start`

-    this will the app in the development mode.\
+    this will run the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Testing Instructions